Week of 4/26/26:Alive in Freedom

 Through the Spirit of adoption (Romans 8:15), believers become sons and daughters, crying “Abba, Father.”

-Adoption means access: the freedom to come boldly before God, not as servants earning favor, but as children resting in love.
+Adoption means access: the freedom to come boldly before God, not as merely as servants of the King, but as the beloved of the Father.

-This new identity silences shame and reshapes obedience.
+This new identity silences shame and fuels joyful obedience.

 We no longer live to earn belonging; we live because we already belong.

-This week, look for someone weighed down by guilt, expectation or exhaustion.
+This week, look for someone weighed down by guilt, disappointment or failure.

 From the Sermon (Text — Acts 8 : 26–40)